JJvdMerwe/credit-card-validator/README.md

 # Credit Card Validator
 A solution that validates credit card numbers and stores them if they are valid.
-The current version is configured for SQLite and data is seeded on application start.
+The current version is configured for SQLite ease of testing and data is seeded on application start.

 ## Clean Architecture
 Clean architecture is the chosen architecture for this project.
 The solution consists of multiple projects: